DiveshKumar0207/student-management-system/README.md

 ## Future Update

-We have exciting plans for future updates, including:
+We have exciting plans for future updates.

-- **Student and Teacher Dashboards (Pending):** Completion of dashboards for students and teachers.
-- **Inquiry Feature (Pending):** Implementation of the inquiry feature to improve communication with users outside the institute.